darwinia-network/crab-docs/docs/builders/tools/eth-libraries/web3py.md

 ## Introduction

 [Web3.py](https://web3py.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with Python.
-Pangolin has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Darwinia has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
 Therefore, developers can leverage this compatibility and use the web3.py library to interact with a  node as if they were doing so on Ethereum.

 ## Setup Web3.py with Pangolin